amyventura/Project1/README.md

 # Accessing the Application

-To access the link application please sure this link : https://sabinehutter.github.io/Project1/
+To access the deployed app, please click this link : http://127.0.0.1:5502/index.html